-ADSS Accessories Aeolian Vibration Considered
+Aeolian Vibration Considered

-Aeolian vibration on ADSS will not cause fatigue damage like it does with aluminum conductors, but...

-- ADSS tends to vibration at higher levels!

-- The jacket can be damaged by wear

-- Plus, the vibration will pass to the connecting hardware or structure

-Can lead to wear on the hardware

-- Vibration dampers are cheap insurance against problems
+- Aeolian vibration on ADSS will not cause fatigue damage like it does with aluminum conductors, but... - ADSS tends to vibration at higher levels! - The jacket can be damaged by wear - Plus, the vibration will pass to the connecting hardware or structure - Can lead to wear on the hardware - Spiral Vibration Dampers (SVDs) are cheap insurance against problems!